 If the person you are looking for may be in another county jail you can check our Indiana county jail guide: Indiana Jails

 A mugshot, also known as a intake photograph, is the photo that the police take when you are booked into jail.
-A mugshot is make of one full face and a profile picture.
+A mugshot is made up of one full face photo and a profile picture.
 Your name and booking number will be on the photos, and they will be stored.

 Mugshots of people who have been arrested can be searched on the De Kalb County Jail website, or you can go in person to the De Kalb County Jail.
 When you search for mugshots on the website you have to put in the prisoner’s first and last name, and a booking date, if you know it.

 Need to know how to get your mugshot removed from the De Kalb County Jail site?
 This is difficult, since the mugshot is public record.
 To get your mugshot taken down you need to file a Petition to Expunge with the court.
 What this means is that the record of your arrest would be sealed, and will not be available to the public.
 It is difficult to do this, and you will most likely need the services of a lawyer.

 For more information about getting your mugshot removed, the various websites with mugshots, and the mugshot removal services: How To Get Your Mugshot Removed